MacrosystemsEDDIE/module6_R/README.md

 ## Assignment

 All work for this assignment is in the `assignment` directory.
 Code is contained in the `module6_assignment.Rmd` notebook, and final rendered output files (`module6_assignment.html` and associated files) are in the `assignment` directory as well.
 The general rubric you will be graded on is found in the `rubric.md` file.

 ## Other files

-Additionally this repository, and all student repositories, includes most of the files and folders found here:
+In addition, this repository and all student repositories include most of the files and folders found here:

 - `README.md` a general overview of the repository in markdown format.
 - `lesson.md` a description of the assignment.